cwcoogan/CS_Final_Project/README.md

-# 15 Piece Sliding Puzzle Game :arrow_forward:
+# 15 Piece Sliding Puzzle Game :checkered_flag:
 The 15 peice sliding puzzle game takes a shuffled image and gives the user however many attempts they decide to unshuffle and display the image in its correct format.
 Try and get your name on the leaderboard!